 We determined this to be a key audit matter as the process is complex and it requires significant judgments and estimates about the future results and key assumptions applied to cash flow projections of the cash generating units (CGU) in determining the recoverable amounts of Hyper QB Sdn Bhd.
-These key assumptions include forecasted revenue growth rates and operating profit margins, as well as determining an appropriate pre-tax discount rate used for each CGU and considering the impact of the COVID-19 pandemic.
+These key assumptions include forecasted revenue growth rates and operating profit margins, as well as determining an appropriate pre-tax discount rate used for each CGU.